rafidulislam19/todo-list-app/README.md

 2. Edit a Task:

--Click the "Edit" button next to the task you want to edit.
+- Click the "Edit" button next to the task you want to edit.
 - Update the task text and priority in the form.
 - Click "Save Changes" to save the edits or "Cancel" to discard changes.